Oregon vs. Michigan College Basketball Predictions & Picks - December 2

 Oregon vs. Michigan Predictions & Picks: Spread, Total - December 2

-Saturday's contest that pits the Oregon Ducks (4-2) versus the Michigan Wolverines (4-3) at Matthew Knight Arena should be a close matchup based on our computer prediction, which projects a final score of 79-78 in favor of Oregon.
-Game time is at 3:30 PM ET on December 2.
+Saturday's game between the Oregon Ducks (4-2) and Michigan Wolverines (4-3) at Matthew Knight Arena should be a tight matchup, as our computer prediction projects a final score of 79-78, with Oregon securing the victory.
+Tipoff is at 3:30 PM ET on December 2.

 The game has no line set.